Anushakti Nagar: About

-With only about 11% of the 946-acre area concreted (roads and buildings), it is considered to be one of the "greenest" and better maintained parts of (an otherwise polluted) Mumbai city.

 Locality

 Anushakti Nagar is located about 20 km north-east of Mumbai downtown.

 It is part of the Mumbai South Central (Lok Sabha constituency) which until mid-1990s was the largest (by population) Lok Sabha constituency in India, but it was called Mumbai North-East then.
 It is bordered on one side by a large hill which is the highest in Mumbai.

 People

 Many teachers of the AECS schools of Anushakti Nagar have also been awarded Presidents Gold Medals.